About acupuncture treatment

 What happens on my first visit?

 Your first appointment takes an hour and a half and follow-ups are 45 minutes.
-The first session is longer because we need to take detailed information about your condition.
-We will ask about how long you’ve had it, how it’s changed and what other treatments you’ve tried.
-We also want to find out about your general state of health – your sleep, appetite, digestion and lifestyle.
+The first session is longer because I need to take detailed information about your condition.
+I will ask about how long you’ve had it, how it’s changed and what other treatments you’ve tried.
+I also want to find out about your general state of health – your sleep, appetite, digestion and lifestyle.
 This information helps to uncover imbalances which might be causing or worsening your condition and to tailor the treatment to your individual needs.

-As well as asking questions, we will take your pulse in three different positions on each wrist.
-Unlike conventional medics, we are not feeling solely for the pulse rate but more for the shape and strength in different positions.
+As well as asking questions, I will take your pulse in three different positions on each wrist.
+Unlike conventional medics, I am not feeling solely for the pulse rate but more for the shape and strength in different positions.
 Practitioners of Chinese Medicine believe that your vital energy, or ‘Qi’ flows around your body in twelve channels, or meridians.
 The different pulse positions on your wrists tell the us about the flow of Qi in each of those twelve channels.
 This gives a good picture of your general state of health and any major imbalances.

 You will receive a simple acupuncture treatment on your first visit.
-We want to make sure you are entirely comfortable with the process.
-Simple, minimalist treatment in the early stages often gives us the best diagnostic information.
-We build from there.
+I want to make sure you are entirely comfortable with the process.
+Simple, minimalist treatment in the early stages often gives me the best diagnostic information.
+I build from there.

 What are the needles like?